 Remember that the real benefits of your new controller/s will depend on how well you set up, test, and adjust it.
-Enjoy the shopping, but once you get one, make sure you and/or your landscaper follow the controller's written instructions.
+Once you get one, make sure you and/or your landscaper follow the controller's written instructions.
 Then check the results several times afterward to make sure you've set it up properly and it's operating efficiently.
+Have fun shopping.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Susette Horspool (author) from Pasadena CA on May 07, 2012:

 Thanks, economicliving.
 I think it's important to get the right kind of sensor too - one that goes with the type of climate.
 Rain sensors wouldn't do much good for someone who lives where it hardly rains, would it?
 Much better there to use soil moisture sensors.